 Failure to accrue use tax leaves manufacturers vulnerable to tax penalties

-Another common tax issue to be aware of is the failure to accrue use tax on purchases.
+Another common manufacturing challenge is the failure to accrue use tax on purchases.
 If a supplier fails to charge your manufacturing company the correct tax or any tax at all, you are fiscally responsible for accruing the use tax.
 Failure to self-accrue use tax can leave you open to tax penalties and interest charges.